andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 **AH: Agree, making things accessible if possible is a good idea.
 So yes, feel free to adjust any of those and reword to make it better.
 (There might be other areas where this is not ideal, for instance I'm not sure I have alt-text for all figures and other embeddings.
 Feel free to add any of that too if you run into something that you think needs improvement)**

-JR: I replaced most "here" and "this" with either the article authors+date or a short description of the linked resource.
+JR: I replaced most "here" and "this" with either the article's `Author Year` or a short description of the linked resource.

 I also removed most "the", "a", and other articles outside of the hyperlinks.